Brandon Aubrey

 Brandon Scott Aubrey (born March 14, 1995) is an American multi-sport athlete who plays as a placekicker for the Dallas Cowboys of the National Football League (NFL).
-He has played professional soccer as a center back.
+He has also played professional association football as a center back.

 In 2017, Aubrey was drafted by Toronto FC of Major League Soccer and played for the club's reserve team before moving to Bethlehem Steel FC.
-Aubrey then switched to American football and played for the Birmingham Stallions of the United States Football League (USFL) in 2022 and 2023 before being signed by the Cowboys in 2023.
+He then switched to American football and played for the Birmingham Stallions of the United States Football League (USFL) in 2022 and 2023 before being signed by the Cowboys in 2023.

+Since entering the NFL, Aubrey has emerged as one of the league's top placekickers.
+With a career field goal percentage, Aubrey ranks as the fifth-most accurate field goal kicker in NFL history, (Note: Minimum 100 attempts.
+The only players with a higher career field goal percentage are Cameron Dicker, Eddy Piñeiro, Justin Tucker, and Harrison Butker.) and he has been named an All-Pro in all three of his seasons thus far.
+Aubrey also holds the NFL record for the most career field goals made from 60 yards or longer, with seven.

 Soccer career

 Youth career

 Aubrey played youth soccer with Dallas Texans SC.
 He captained the '95 team from 2008 to 2010 and during his time with the team, they won five State Cup titles, were regional finalist in 2009, were Classic League grand champions in 2009 and 2010, were 2009 Premiere League West champions, and also won the 2008 Gothia Cup (Sweden), the 2009 Dallas Cup, the 2009 Disney Showcase, and the 2009 Tivoli Cup (Denmark).
 He was named to USSDA All-Select Team in 2011–12 and helped them win the U17 Disney Showcase twice.

 Aubrey played his high school freshman and sophomore seasons at Dallas Jesuit in Dallas, Texas in 2010 and 2011, where he was named Honorable Mention All-District as a freshman and First Team All-District as a sophomore.